Turkish State Opera and Ballet: Republican period

 The foundation of the new Republic of Turkey in 1923 was followed by Atatürk's Reforms, of which far-reaching cultural reforms were an important step.
-Under Atatürk's personal guidance, many talented young people were sent to Europe for professional training, who, upon their return during the 1930s, became teachers of music and performing arts at the newly established Musiki Muallim Mektebi in Ankara (opened in 1924) and Darülelhan in İstanbul.
+Under Atatürk's personal guidance, many talented young people were sent to Europe for professional training, who, upon their return during the 1930s, became teachers of music and performing arts at the newly established Musiki Muallim Mektebi in Ankara (opened in 1924) and Darülelhan in Istanbul.

-The first Turkish opera, Özsoy, composed by Ahmet Adnan Saygun to a libretto by Münir Hayri Egeli, premiered in 1934.
+The first Turkish opera, Özsoy, composed by Ahmet Adnan Saygun to a libretto by Münir Hayri Egeli, premiered in 1934, singers included Semiha Berksoy.
 It was shortly followed by Adnan Saygun's Taşbebek and Necil Kazım Akses’s Bay Önder.

 During 1935, German composer Paul Hindemith and theatre director Carl Ebert were invited to give lectures at Musiki Muallim Mektebi in Ankara, which was subsequently transformed into Ankara State Conservatory.
 The two lecturers were offered permanent posts at the conservatory, an offer which Paul Hindemith was not able to accept.
 Nevertheless, he kept visiting Ankara and inspecting the activities at the music school.
 Carl Ebert stayed in Ankara as the director of the conservatory theatre school and opera studio for the following nine years.

 On May 16, 1940, the State Conservatory was firmly established under law, comprising music, opera, ballet, and theatre schools.
 The first performance staged by the students of the conservatory was Mozart's one-act comic opera Bastien und Bastienne, performed with Turkish text in the accompaniment of the Turkish Presidential Symphony Orchestra.
 In 1940, the second act of Puccini's Madama Butterfly was performed in Turkish by the staff of the conservatory opera studio, followed in 1941 by Tosca.

 The conversion of the existing Sergievi (Exhibition House) building in Ankara into an opera house was started in 1947 and the building started serving as the Ankara Opera House on April 2, 1948, with the performance of pieces composed by the Turkish Five and the premiere of Ahmet Adnan Saygun's Kerem.
-The organization of the opera orchestra and chorus was completed between 1950–1953.
-During the same period, a ballet school was established in İstanbul with prima ballerina Ninette de Valois, who appointed Molly Lake and Travis Kemp to run it.
+The organization of the opera orchestra and chorus was completed between 1950 and 1953.
+During the same period, a ballet school was established in Istanbul with prima ballerina Ninette de Valois, who appointed Molly Lake and Travis Kemp to run it.
 The school was later integrated into Ankara State Conservatory, giving its first graduates in 1956.

 Management of the theatre and the opera were separated in 1958, creating the directorates of Turkish State Theatres and State Opera and Ballet.
-In 1959, the İstanbul City Opera was established by the private effort of Aydın Gün, and it was nationalized in 1970 as the İstanbul State Opera and Ballet.
+In 1959, the Istanbul City Opera was established by the private effort of Aydın Gün, and it was nationalized in 1970 as the Istanbul State Opera and Ballet.

 This was followed by the establishment of İzmir State Opera and Ballet in 1983, Mersin State Opera and Ballet in 1992, Antalya State Opera and Ballet in 1999 and Samsun State Opera and Ballet in 2009.